 But Sequoia, I don’t have time to like 500 pictures and create 1,000 comments a day.
 That’s where growth hacking comes in.
 There are bots out there that will do this for you but, here is the kicker—your bot does not replace you.
 Your bot only assists you, so if you are thinking I’m going to sign this bot up to do all the work, think again.
 Your bot will like, follow, comment, etc., but you darn sure better be behind it following up, talking to your potential leads, and having real conversations.

 OK, great.
 The bot is doing great; you are feeling great.
 Your numbers are growing, you’re getting a little action.
 What now?
 You need a place to drive traffic to.
 A landing page is best.
 Use your description in the bio of your IG account to insert a link to your landing page.
 At that point, you should capture the lead with an email address.
 You can do this by offering a discount or some other gamification component that makes your potential customer want to hand it over.
 Once you capture the lead you are ready to start sending out your emails to start the sales process.
 There is so much more work after that sentence but, that is another article for another time.

-This is a very high-level overview and one way to growth hack social media and please believe it’s not the only way.
+This is a very high-level overview and one way to growth hack social media and please believe, it’s not the only way.
 There are a lot of details but this will get you started.
-If any of you will be in the Bay Area on March 4, I will be having a Social Media Growth Hacking Seminar that you should attend if you want a deeper dive or touch on Twitter and Facebook.
-Those two platforms are very different from IG and should be approached as such.
+If you are interested in getting a deeper dive, look into the online course, Unlocking Instagram taught by Cliff Worley, Daymond John’s former, Chief Digital Officer, by clicking here.